 This holiday is celebrated on 8 March.
 For most of the countries who observe this holiday, if it falls on a weekend, it will be moved to the following Monday.

-In China, on Womens' Day, all women are entitled to a half day holiday.
+In China since 2014, women are entitled to a half day holiday for Women's Day.

 The United Nations has declared 8 March to be a day when the world should celebrate, recognise and remember women and the accomplishments they have made to society.